kamilazdybal/kamilazdybal.github.io/_posts/2026-04-22-control-of-bioreactor.md

 <span class="math display">$$ \mu_{\text{max}} $$</span> is the maximum growth rate in <span class="math display">$$ 1/h $$</span> and
 <span class="math display">$$ K_S $$</span> is the half-saturation constant in <span class="math display">$$ g/L $$</span>.

-For more realism, we may also model gradual decay of biomass if substrate is not continuously provided.
+For more realism, we may also model gradual decay of biomass if substrate is not continually provided.
 With the current ODE model, <span class="math display">$$ X $$</span> stays constant once <span class="math display">$$ D \rightarrow 0 $$</span> and <span class="math display">$$ S \rightarrow 0 $$</span>.
-Realistically, without new substrate, biomass eventually starves.
-This can be modeled by adding an additional decay term, <span class="math display">$$ k_d $$</span>, in the first ODE:
+Realistically, without new substrate biomass eventually starves.
+This can be modeled by an additional decay term, <span class="math display">$$ k_d $$</span>, in the first ODE:

 <span class="math display">$$